 Thanks to generous support from the Henry Luce Foundation, we are pleased to make this important and timely Asia Shorts collaborative volume available as open access.

 Teaching About Asia in a Time of Pandemic, edited by David Kenley, is a collaborative work between Asia Shorts and the AAS pedagogical journal Education about Asia.
 It is a companion volume to The Pandemic: Perspectives on Asia, edited by Vinayak Chaturvedi (a collaborative work between Asia Shorts and the Journal of Asian Studies).

+We are pleased to be able to present this landmark publication in open access format in order to increase its visibility and accessibility.
 Teaching About Asia in a Time of Pandemic is also available in print and e-book formats.
 Please help to support the work of AAS publications by ordering print or e-book copies here.

 In the spring of 2020, educators suddenly found themselves teaching remotely as they and their students began a multiweek period of pandemic-induced isolation.
 As weeks turned to months, administrators announced that students would not return to campus until the following school year and perhaps even longer.
 Teachers quickly scrambled to design new pedagogical approaches suitable to a socially-distanced education.